Kainantu: Pacification movement

-By 1934 Hans Flierl, the son of Johann Flierl was operating 19 evangelist out-stations around Kainantu from the Onerunka Mission Station.
+By 1934 Hans Flierl, the son of Johann Flierl was operating 19 evangelist out-stations around Kainantu from the Raipinka Mission Station.
 In response to the government proclamation, Flierl led a large party of warriors to Kainantu, where they deposited weapons and sorcery items for Aitchison to destroy.
 These events set off a chain reaction from Dunantina in the west to Pundibassa in the east.
 Over the next few months groups of warriors in increasing numbers arrived at Kainantu to destroy the 21 instruments of war.
 Only in the Kainantu areas were the missionaries successful in having the government prohibitions lifted and as a result of the actions by Kainantu missionaries the government policy was changed.

 Later Lutheran Missions

 By 1940 the Onerunka Station was operating some 25 out-stations and 16 schools with 500 pupils.
 As a result of WW2 the work was halted but recommenced by 1947 where some 60 chapels were constructed throughout the region.